ConemLabs/MSAL-Auth-Library/README.md

-# msal-auth-library

-## Publishing

-This repository includes a GitHub Actions workflow that builds the package on pushes to the `main` branch, bumps the patch version, creates a git tag, and publishes the package to npm.

-Requirements:
-- Create a repository secret named `NPM_TOKEN` containing a scoped npm token with publish rights.
-- Ensure the package `name` and `publishConfig` in `package.json` (if present) are correct for your npm registry.

-Behavior:
-- On push to `main` the workflow runs `npm ci` and `npm run build`.
-- It then runs `npm version patch` which creates a new commit and tag like `v1.0.1`.
-- The workflow pushes the new tag and runs `npm publish` using `NODE_AUTH_TOKEN` set from the `NPM_TOKEN` secret.

-To allow the workflow to push tags the default `GITHUB_TOKEN` permissions are used; if you restrict them in your organization you may need to allow `contents: write`.

 # MSAL Auth Library

 Production-ready authentication library for **React** and **Angular** applications using Microsoft Authentication Library (MSAL).
 Simplifies Azure AD authentication with automatic token refresh, route protection, and customizable UI.